samuel-puschacher/arduino-boards/README.md

 5. Go to ** Tools > Board > Board Manager **
 6. Search for "TheThings" and Install the Devices
 ![Board Manager](https://github.com/samuel-puschacher/TTP_Arduino_Boards/raw/master/Images/board_manager.png "Device Library in the Board Manager")

+Now you will find "The Things UNO" and "The Things Node" in the Boards list